-Body-mind connection fascinates me and evoke my curiosity since my youth.
+Body-mind connection fascinates me and evokes my curiosity since my youth.

 It all felt very mental for me and I missed the body.

-Movement and the body was always a big part of my life,
+Movement and the body were always a big part of my life.

 Between 2012-2015 I was working as a pedagogic leader, part of my role was to bring movement arts and art into the work with the children.

-In 2014 I formed groups for children and their parents for playful movement together, with the intention of strengthening their bond and connection what later became 'Family Playground'.
+In 2014 I formed groups for children and their parents for playful movement together, intending to strengthen their bond and connection.
+What later became 'Family Playground'.

 I tried literally EVERYTHING to “fix it” but nothing lasted more than a few days.

-It ended up being a life-changing process for me and brought me back to my psychotherapy training.
+It ended up being a life-changing process for me.

 at the Bodynamic International.